 Did you know that you can also apply to study through separate application?
-Separate applications are Open UAS pathway studies and transfer application from another university.
-Those who have studied the same degree at Humak or at another institution can continue their uncompleted studies by applying for a new study right to complete the degree.
+Separate applications are for Open UAS pathway studies and transfer applications from another university.
+Those who have studied the same degree at Humak or at another institution can continue their uncompleted studies by applying for a new study right to complete their degree.

-Separate application and transfer applications are done in Studyinfo, applications for finishing uncompleted studies is done with an e-form.
+Separate applications and transfer applications are done on Studyinfo, applications for finishing uncompleted studies are done with an e-form.
 Teaching groups and locations vary between different application periods.

 Apply through Studyinfo.fi service during the application period.
 Return requested attachments within 7 days of the end of the application period.